The University Approved Absence Office and Dean of Students office DO NOT issue University Approved Absences for final exams.

 1. Authorized university activities

-2. Disability/religious observance/pregnancy, as required by law and approved by Accessibility Resources and Service (ARS) and/or the Equal Opportunity and Compliance Office (EOC)
+2. Disability/religious observance/pregnancy, as required by law and approved by Accessibility the Equal Opportunity and Compliance Office (EOC)

 Do I need a University Approved Absence every time I miss a class?

-Will instructors be informed why I have a University Approved Absence?
+Will my instructors be informed why I have a University Approved Absence?

 Who determines what an authorized university activity is?

-University authorized activities are determined by the Educational Policy Committee.
+The Educational Policy Committee (EPC) determines what is an authorized university activity.
 The Educational Policy Committee is comprised of elected faculty.
 For more information regarding the EPC, please visit the Office of Faculty Governance website.

 What are examples of authorized university activities?